quicwg/multipath/draft-ietf-quic-multipath.md

 periodic PING frames also helps prevent middlebox timeout, as discussed in
 {{Section 10.1.2 of QUIC-TRANSPORT}}.

-Server implementations need to select the sub-path idle timeout as a trade- off between keeping resources, such as connection IDs, in use for an excessive time or having to promptly re-establish a path after a spurious estimate of path abandonment by the client.
+Server implementations need to select the sub-path idle timeout as a trade-off between keeping resources, such as connection IDs, in use for an excessive time or having to promptly re-establish a path after a spurious estimate of path abandonment by the client.